rl-bandits-lab/FB-PbRL/FB_contrastive/metamotivo/README.md

 MetaWorld offline and preference datasets are adopted from LiRE.

-Adroit Pen offline and preference datasets are taken from Preference Transformer.
+Adroit Pen offline dataset is taken from D4RL and preference dataset is taken from Preference Transformer.

 ## Pretraining
 ### DMC environment